DeDop/dedop-fx/README.md

 # About

-**DeDop FX** is an experimental (=fun) tool which *plays* satellite altimeter data.
+**DeDopFX** is an experimental (=fun) tool which converts satellite altimeter measurement data into *sound*.
 Currently it can transform the L1B data from the [SRAL](https://sentinel.esa.int/web/sentinel/missions/sentinel-3/instrument-payload/altimetry) sensor mounted on the [ESA Sentinel-3](http://www.esa.int/Our_Activities/Observing_the_Earth/Copernicus/Sentinel-3) satellite into audio samples.

-You can get SRAL netCDF sample files (`*.nc`) from the [Sentinel-3A Altimetry Test Data Set](https://sentinel.esa.int/web/sentinel/user-guides/sentinel-3-altimetry/test-data-set).
+DeDopFX can play the L1B NetCDF output files (`*.nc`) from the [DeDop Processor](https://github.com/DeDop/dedop-core/releases) or the SRAL sample files from the [Sentinel-3A Altimetry Test Data Set](https://sentinel.esa.int/web/sentinel/user-guides/sentinel-3-altimetry/test-data-set).

 ![DeDop FX Screenshot](https://github.com/DeDop/dedop-fx/blob/master/screenshot.png)

+# Missing Features

+* **Audio output level indicator** that also shows if we clip to lower/upper 16bit limits
+* **High CPU load indicator** that warns if computer is too slow to stay above the sample rate of 44100 samples/sec
+* **More visualisations**: show all input data as image, show currently played record within it

 # License